akelly1954/Samples/README.md

 found in *...Samples/source/Util/src/main_programs*

 Exercises the condition_data object extensively for use from multiple threads.
-The program stretches the number of multipe threads to a real large number (30,000 in one successful case on my system).
+The program stretches the number of multipe threads to a really large number (30,000 in one successful case on my system).
 This program was used while testing the **LoggerCpp** library at the time when it was eveluated for use in these sources.
 This meant writing lots of log lines of output from 30,000 threads concurrently, into a single log file without any of the lines being broken, nor losing any data.
 (I settled on **LoggerCpp** for use in these sources after that little experiment - see the *3rdparty* directory for more info on the package).

 **main_circular_buffer.cpp**
 found in *...Samples/source/Util/src/main_programs*